Developer Guide

 Overview of FindCommand

-feature allows users to search and list all persons in the address book whose name or company name
+The FindCommand feature allows users to search and list all persons in the address book whose name or company name

 contains any of the specified keywords.
-This feature employs the NameOrCompanyNameContainsKeywordsPredicate
+This feature employs the NameOrCompanyNameContainsKeywordsPredicate class to

 filter and identify contacts based on their names or company names.